jstacoder/jstacoder.github.io/content/posts/2019-06-01-vanilla-redux/index.md

 yarn add redux uuid prompt
 ```

-once that finishes we can start by looking at what it means to use redux.
+Once that finishes we can start by looking at what it means to use redux.

 It calls itself